Employee Handbook, Vancouver Based Employees

 - You should never use your computer for any unethical, illegal, or criminal purposes.

-- If you ever discover what may be a security lapse in our systems, please report your concerns to the Office of Information Technology at once.
+- If you ever discover what may be a security lapse in our systems, please report your concerns to Information Technology Services at once.

 - You should not share your passwords with anyone.